AnshulAgrawal799/Sliding_Window-Jingle_Detection/plan.md

 ## 1. Scope

-## This plan covers everything from use of the reference jingle audio for: dataset expansion, prefiltering, and verification.
+This plan covers explicit use of the reference jingle audio for: dataset expansion, prefiltering, and verification.
+Out of scope: interactive dashboard UI (can be added later).

+---

 ## 2. Deliverables